mcpython4-coding/core/README.md

 python __main__.py
 ```

-What if I have worked on textures or added/removed an texture pack or added/removed blocks?
+Flags
 -----------------------------------------------------------------------------------------------------

+**What if I have worked on textures or added/removed an texture pack or added/removed blocks?**
 Please run the project with:
 ```shell script
 python __main__.py --rebuild